UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 ### Step 1: Add to the Chart Tracker

 - Open the **Chart Tracker Excel file** (`Charts Tracker.xlsx`)
-- Go to the sheet for the relevant module
+- Go to the sheet of the relevant module
-- Add a new row and fill out all columns (In-depth explanation of columns can be found here: [Chart Tracker](#chart-tracker))
+- Add a new row and fill out all columns
-- Note that only permissible values may be entered
+- Note that only permissible values may be entered (In-depth explanation of columns can be found here: [Chart Tracker](#chart-tracker))

  Reference: [Chart Tracker](#chart-tracker)